google/turbinia/docs/user/gke-sre.md

 When a new version of Turbinia is released, a production Docker image will be built for both the Server and Worker and tagged with the `latest` tag or a tag specifying the [release date](https://github.com/google/turbinia/releases).
-It is recommended to specify the `latest` release date instead of the latest tag to prevent Worker pods from picking up a newer version than the rest of the environment as they get removed and re-created through auto scaling.
+It is recommended to specify the latest release date tag (e.g. `20220701`) instead of the `latest` tag to prevent Worker pods from picking up a newer version than the rest of the environment as they get removed and re-created through auto scaling.
 These updates can be done through the commands below.